The ill-fated mountaineer George Mallory's only book was "Boswell the Biographer"?

 James Boswell and George Keith were third cousins, both descending from John Erskine, 18th Earl of Mar (d.
 1634) and Mary Stuart (d.
 1644).

 The first mention of Keith in the Yale Trade editions is in a letter from James' father Alexander Boswell, Lord Auchinleck (dated April 2, 1764) to James, who had communicated to his father a wish to visit some of the numerous German courts of the time.
-Alexander replied that Earl Marischal, who was in Scotland at the time, particularly recommended visits to the Prince of Brunswick, the Prince of Baden-Durlach and, of course, the King of Prussia, Frederich the Great.
-On June 4, Boswell received the news, that he was to accompany Keith through some of the courts, on his return trip from Scotland to Berlin.
+Alexander replied that Earl Marischal, who was in Scotland at the time, particularly recommended visits to the Prince of Brunswick, the Prince of Baden-Durlach and, of course, the King of Prussia, Frederick the Great.
+On June 4, Boswell received the news, that he was to accompany Keith through some of the courts on the latters return trip from Scotland to Berlin.
 On June 13, Keith arrived in Utrecht, and a few days later he and Boswell set out on their journey, accompanied by Keith's adoptive daughter, Emet-Ulla.

 The three travelling companions arrived at Potsdam on July 2, after having visited Brunswick on their way.

-Boswell saw little of Keith for the ensuing months, but on September 5 he visited him in Potsdam together with Alexander Burnett.
-In the evening he played a slight joke on him together with Lauchlan MacPherson, which was taken with good humour, and on the 6th the two (Boswell and Keith) had an intimate and friendly conversation, which lead to Keith's writing to Lord Auchinleck, asking him to allow Boswell to travel round Europe for another year.
+Boswell saw little of Keith in the ensuing months, but on September 5 he visited him in Potsdam together with Alexander Burnett.
+In the evening he played a slight joke on him together with Lauchlan MacPherson, which was taken with good humour, and on the 6th the Boswell and Keith had an intimate and friendly conversation, which lead to Keith's writing to Lord Auchinleck, asking him to allow Boswell to travel round Europe for another year.
 In the end, as Boswell wrote in his journal, "[h]e took down from his bookcase the history of Robert the Bruce in old verse, and made me a present of it, writing upon it, "Scotus Scoto," and saying, "Now you must read this once every year."
 I had almost cried before the good old man.
 We dined with his Lordship."